Hipólito Ruiz López: The expedition

 The expedition sailed from Cádiz in 1777, arriving at Lima in April 1778.
 They explored throughout Peru and Chile for ten years (1778–1788), collecting specimens.
 The expedition collected 3,000 specimens of plants and made 2,500 life-sized botanical illustrations.
 When they returned to Spain they brought back a great many living plants.

 One of the medical remedies brought back by this expedition was the boiled spouts of the quisoar plant, Buddleja incana, which was used to cure colds or, mixed with urine, to alleviate toothache.

 The collections arrived in Cádiz in good order (for the most part) in 1788, and were deposited in the Real Jardín Botánico de Madrid and in the Gabinete de Historia Natural, the precursor of the Museum of Natural History.
 The discoveries included about 150 new genera and 500 new species, which still retain the names given them by Ruiz and Pavón.
 Unfortunately, a part of the collection consisting of 53 crates with 800 illustrations, dried plants, seeds, resins and minerals was lost when the ship transporting it was wrecked on the coast of Portugal.

 Back in Spain, Ruiz finished his pharmacological studies, graduating in 1790.
 He was named a member of the Royal Academy of Medicine in 1794, and he published various works in that body's Memoires.
 He and Pavón published Flora Peruviana et Chilensis in ten volumes, richly illustrated with engravings of the specimens.
 The first four volumes were published between 1798 and 1802.
 The last six volumes were published after the death of Ruiz.
 Before his death, Ruiz also published Quinología o tratado del árbol de la quina (Madrid, 1792).
 This work was soon translated into Italian (1792), German (1794) and English (1800).
 Alexander von Humboldt cited Ruiz when he published his own treatise on cinchona in 1821.

 The journals Ruiz produced for his exploration of South America during these years are remarkable for their breadth of ethnobotanical and natural history knowledge.
 Of particular interest to the Spanish Crown at the time was pharmacological knowledge of New World plants such as Chinchona, the source of the anti-malarial, quinine.
 In addition to detailed descriptions and paintings of the flora and fauna of Peru and Chile, Ruiz observed the geology and weather of the area, and included cultural information about the life of the Indians and the colonists of the area.

 He died in 1816 (some sources say 1815) in Madrid.

 Genera

-Genera of plants initially named by Ruiz y Pavón, or containing species named by them, include the following:
+Genera of plants first named by Ruiz & Pavón, or containing species named by them, include the following: